raiden-network/raiden-service-bundle/README.md

 Therefore we provide this repository which allows easy setup of such a transport server.
 It uses docker and docker-compose for easy installation and upgrades.

-Currently only this single-server configuration is supported, in the future we may also provide configurations with services split among multiple servers.
+Currently only this single-server configuration is supported; in the future we may also provide configurations with services split among multiple servers.

 ### Used software